Ankle & Foot Medical Services

 A hammertoe is a condition in which the toe buckles, causing the middle joint of the affected toe to poke out.
-This condition is often aggravated by tight-fitting shoes that put pressure on the toes, often causing a corn to develop at the site.
+This condition is often aggravated by tight-fitting shoes that put pressure on the toes, often causing an ear of corn to develop at the site.

 - applying a toe pad specially positioned over the bony protrusion